VOLUNTEER DEFENCE CORPS

 From 1942 to 1944, the 14th Battalion of the Volunteer Defence Corps manned a shelter at a place which is now known as Pooh Bear's Corner on Clyde Mountain.
 From this shelter they would trigger demolition charges under the King's Highway between Braidwood and Bateman's Bay.
 This was part of a plan to prevent any possible Japanese invasion party who might land at Bateman's Bay from advancing on Canberra, the Nation's Capital.
 A tunnel was dug under the King's Highway at this location and explosives placed inside.
 The entrance to the tunnel has now been sealed by concrete.
 The conspiracy theorists suggest that there may still be some explosives inside the tunnel.
 During World War 2 most of our airfields and harbours and other facilities such as power stations had demolition charges installed.

 Most of the above information was contained in an e-mail from Ross Mallett <firstname.lastname@example.org> in the AUS-MILITARY-L@rootsweb.com Mailing List on 8 August 2000.
 I'd like to thank Ian Jenkins for providing the above scan of the VDC shoulder patch.
+I'd also like to thank Tony Christensen for his assistance with this web page.

 "Black Snow and Liquid